|Name:||Maria José Goulão Machado|

 Areas of interest for supervision: colonial art (especially in South America), artistic and cultural transfers in the South Atlantic space, circulation of images, post-colonial studies, representations of otherness, heritage studies, studies of icononography and iconology, medieval and modern art history (14th to 18th centuries), funerary sculpture, themes of Death and the Beyond.

 She has also lectured and been responsible for full courses at the Faculty of Arts of the University of Coimbra, at the Faculty of Sciences of the University of Porto, and at Doctorate Programs from the Universidad Pablo de Olavide (Seville, Spain) on South American Colonial Art, and “Heritages of Portuguese Influence” (III-UC, University of Coimbra).
-She also lectured at the Fine Arts Academy of Karlsruhe, Germany (Staatliche Akademie der Bildenden Künste Karlsruhe, Erasmus exchange program), at the École Supérieure d’Art d’Aix-en-Provence, France (ESAAix) (Erasmus+, Staff Mobility for Teaching), at the Accademia di Belle Arti di Verona, Italy (Erasmus+, Staff Mobility for Teaching), at the University of Iceland, Faculty of Icelandic and Comparative Cultural Studies, Reykjavík, Iceland (Erasmus+, Staff Mobility for Teaching), and at the Academy of Fine Arts and Design of the University of Ljublijana, Slovenia (Erasmus+, Staff Mobility for Teaching).
+She also lectured at the Fine Arts Academy of Karlsruhe, Germany (Staatliche Akademie der Bildenden Künste Karlsruhe, Erasmus exchange program), at the École Supérieure d’Art d’Aix-en-Provence, France (ESAAix) (Erasmus+, Staff Mobility for Teaching), at the Accademia di Belle Arti di Verona, Italy (Erasmus+, Staff Mobility for Teaching), at the University of Iceland, Faculty of Icelandic and Comparative Cultural Studies, Reykjavík, Iceland (Erasmus+, Staff Mobility for Teaching), at the Academy of Fine Arts and Design of the University of Ljublijana, Slovenia (Erasmus+, Staff Mobility for Teaching), at the Department of Portuguese and Lusophone Studies of the Univ. de Goa, Índia (Erasmus+, Staff Mobility for Teaching: MobileUP), and at the Royal Danish Academy of Fine Arts - Schools of the Arts, Denmark (Erasmus+, Staff Mobility for Teaching).

 She is a researcher at CEAACP-GEMA (Center for Studies in Archeology, Arts and Heritage Sciences - Group of Multidisciplinary Studies in Art), and a member of the Portuguese Association of Art Historians, of ICOMOS, and of ICOM.